 Q: Do automobiles become a “workaholic” thing more than mechanics?
 New cars are more often repaired using diagnostics.

 Nowadays, cars are often repaired over the notebook, to say a little bit exaggerated.
 Auto mechanics will definitely need it all the time.
 The car remains primarily a mechanical matter.
 There will be tires, shock absorbers, a battery that recharge, and so on.
 In the car, for example, the hinges that they will throw, such things will still be many.
 Auto mechanics do not have to worry about the job.
-Whoever has to worry about being a professional must be professional drivers.
+Whoever has to worry about being a professional must be a professional driver.
 Bus driver, truck driver, the taxi driver.

 It is important to add where it will be.
-Attempts to have self-driving buses and trucks as soon as possible is enormous.
+Attempts to have self-driving buses and trucks as soon as possible are enormous.
 I think that in 2030 a significant part of this professional transport will be autonomous.
 Surveys today suggest that in 2030 the proportion of autonomous vehicles could be somewhere between twenty to fifty percent.
 In my opinion, it will be about every third car.
 It is important to add that it is unlikely to grow slowly.

 Q: Do you think growth will be exponential?

 Exactly.
-Developments in the IT sector go a long way in advance and the demand for safer, cheaper and faster transport is enormous – that’s why it’s unstoppable.
+Developments in the IT sector go a long way in advance and the demand for safer, cheaper, and faster transport is enormous – that’s why it’s unstoppable.
 We are not talking about whether or not something is going to happen here.
 Just imagine that you can choose whether to join a cheap, shared, safe-to-use robot-taxi, or a taxi that drives a slower, more expensive, and more dangerous mortal.
 Everything just depends on the maturity of the technology.
 Demand will not be a problem because autonomous cars will have tremendous added value.

 Q: Do you agree, however, that this year we are not expecting dizzy changes in self-governing cars?

 Now the work is done elsewhere.
 It takes place in Silicon Valley, Israel, and takes place in offices where everything is done together and tested.
 It is similar to the late 1970s when the boys around Jobse worked on completely elementary computers that were absolutely unattractive for the mass market at the time.
-At the beginning of the 1980s, the world knew the computers were going to make a huge change, but the adaptation to the mass market was only later.
+At the beginning of the 1980s, the world knew computers were going to make a huge change, but the adaptation to the mass market was only later.
 And we’re on the same day with autonomous cars.

 Q: Do you think the upcoming changes will lead to a reduction in companies in the automotive industry?

-Innovation stands a lot of money, and not all of them have to keep up … I do not think that even in the time of autonomous cars it will be so that there will be one type of robot-taxi, which will be produced by a single carmaker.
+Innovation stands a lot of money, and not all of them have to keep up … I do not think that even in the time of autonomous cars it will be so that there will be one type of robot taxi, which will be produced by a single carmaker.
 I think all the brands we have around now will remain.
 They just have to change their business model.
-Similarly, for example, car loan providers for individuals will have to switch to a credit provider for companies that will do fleets of autonomous vehicles.
+Similarly, for example, car loan providers for individuals will have to switch to credit providers for companies that will do fleets of autonomous vehicles.
 Everyone will have to change the nature of their business.
 But I certainly do not think that all will be in the hands of big players.
 On the contrary, there is a huge space for startups that can be fast, they can be highly specialized, and many things that big corporations can adapt for years can bring them to life during the month.